MehdiSmr/MedServ/README.md

 - https://www.learncpp.com/

 The project is a simple chat application where users can:
-- connect to a server,
+- connect to a server.
-- create chats,
+- create chats.
-- join existing chats,
+- join existing chats.
 - and exchange messages in real time.

 ## Server Architectures